The Four Nations International Fund supports individuals and organisations in developing international partnerships and co-creation projects.

 In January 2022, we announced that funding had been awarded to 38 projects bringing together 82 UK and 48 international partners based in over 24 different countries, from Mexico to Kenya, Barbados to Australia and throughout Europe and USA.
-Find out more about the recipients.

 In order to be eligible, applicants must: